enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

         ```

 <!-- this is a studnet assignment api -->
-#### POST /student/:studentId/assignments/:assignmentId/submit
+#### POST /student/assignments/:assignmentId/submit
 - Description: Submit an assignment by uploading a file.
 Students use this endpoint to upload their submission for a specific assignment.

 - Request:
+  - cookies:
+    - id (string, required) - The ID of the student submitting the assignment.
   - Parameters:
-    - studentId (string, required) - The ID of the student submitting the assignment.
     - assignmentId (string, required) - The ID of the assignment being submitted.
   - Body: multipart/form-data
     - file: (required) the file to upload